Who We Are

 April Bellas was part of the DLS team from 2008-2010 as Student Services Coordinator Intern.
 She rejoined the DLS team in October 2015 as Marketing Coordinator.
 Prior to rejoining, April worked extensively in marketing and office management to help recently graduated chiropractors build their medical practices.
 She believes in empowering people to share their languages and cultures to increase understanding.

-Blythe Collins joined DLS in August 2019 as a Marketing Coordinator.
-She graduated from American University with a BA in Journalism with a Marketing minor.
-Prior to DLS, Blythe worked in various communications positions including content creation for WeddingWire and as Junior Editor at a startup DC-based fashion magazine.
-She loves exploring DC with her friends, taking fun workout classes, and traveling.
+Blythe joined DLS in August 2019 as a Marketing Coordinator.
+After graduating from American University with a BA in Journalism with a Marketing minor, she worked in various communications positions including content creation for WeddingWire and as Junior Editor at a startup DC-based fashion magazine.
+She loves learning, doing yoga, and traveling.